mcds-cmu/11634/s26/syllabus/index.md

 ## Course Assessments

-- ### Weekly Report
+- ### Weekly Standups

 Starting week 6, each week, your team will deliver a 5 to 10-minute presentation summarizing your project’s progress from the past week.
 The presentation must use the quad chart template provided on Canvas and should focus on detailed progress updates rather than an extended introduction.
 The aim is to clearly communicate your work and facilitate productive discussions.

-To accommodate the large number of teams, these reports will alternate biweekly between meetings with the instructor and meetings with a designated TA.
+To accommodate the large number of teams, these standups will alternate biweekly between meetings with the instructor and meetings with a designated TA.
 These meetings will not occur during regular class times:

 - Instructor Meetings: Held Tuesday to Wednesday, 1:00–4:30 PM in GHC 5419.
 - TA Meetings: Teams and TAs will coordinate the time and location, with the option to meet on Zoom.

-Each report will be graded, and attendance is mandatory.
+Each standup will be graded, and attendance is mandatory.

 - ### Vision Document